 I think that you have answered your own question quite well.
 Your clients are picking up on how much you want to help them.
 You appear to them to be overly invested in the process that needs to be more equally shared by the two of you.
 When you are so highly invested (you want the experience and want to help them), it reduces your client's need to invest (pay your fees) while in the process.

-When I first began doing hypnotherapy professionally, meaning to make a living out of it by getting paid by clients, I only charged $65 per session.
-I had only professional relationships with my clients, meaning that my clients were people whom I did not know personally, and they only knew me as their therapist.
-If you know your clients outside of doing therapy work with them, it is called a "dual relationship" and such relationships always interferes with doing good work and with getting paid for your services.
+When I first began doing hypnosis professionally, meaning to make a living out of it by getting paid by clients, I only charged $65 per session.
+I had only professional relationships with my clients, meaning that my clients were people whom I did not know personally, and they only knew me as their hypnotist.
+If you know your clients outside of doing hypnosis work with them, it is called a "dual relationship" and such relationships always interferes with doing good work and with getting paid for your services.

 My clients always pay in advance, for each session.
 I take cash, checks and credit cards.
 I have rarely set up payment plans.
-Therapy is something that I do not do with friends.
-We have three Hypnotherapists at Banyan Hypnosis Center For Training & Services, Inc. so it is easy to refer them to another therapist.
+Hypnosis is something that I do not do with friends.
+We have three Hypnotists at Banyan Hypnosis Center For Training & Services, Inc. so it is easy to refer them to another hypnotist.
 So, I recommend that if someone you know needs your services, send them to someone else.